SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch19:monitoring_file_events.md

      > This operation (the deletion itself) is performed on the file or directories
      > inside the watched directory, this is why it is marked with `+`.
 But the
-     > event is notified on the watched directory, you can get this event on the
+     > event is notified on the watched directory, you can not get this event on the
      > file on which the deletion opertaion is performed, this is kinda contradictory.

    * `IN_DELETE_SELF`: Watched file/directory **itself** was deleted.
-(This event also occurs if an object is moved to another filesystem, since mv(1) in effect copies the file  to  the other filesystem and then deletes it from the original filesystem.)
-In addition, an IN_IGNORED event will subsequently be generated for the watch descriptor.
+(This event also occurs if an object is moved to another filesystem, since `mv(1)` in effect copies the file  to  the other filesystem and then deletes it from the original filesystem.)  **In addition, an `IN_IGNORED` event will subsequently be generated for the watch descriptor (the watched file is gone, then the watch itself is also removed)**

      > You can see that `inotify` is implemented at the `inode` level.
      > `mv(1)/rename(2)` within the same file system (i.e., the `inode` remains